Directors

 Email: kate.wyburn@sydney.edu.au

-Senior Biostatistician
+Senior Researchers

 Associate Professor Patrick Kelly

-Patrick is Associate Professor and Head of Biostatistics at the University of Sydney, and Chair of the teaching committee for the Biostatistics Collaboration of Australia.
+Patrick is Associate Professor at the University of Sydney, and Chair of the teaching committee for the Biostatistics Collaboration of Australia.
 This collaboration oversees the curriculum and delivery of a Master of Biostatistics program across six Australian universities.
 Patrick has extensive research experience in both end-stage kidney disease and organ transplantation using health services, health registries and linked data and has been awarded more than $9 million in NHRMC and ARC funding as a chief investigator.
 Since 2018 he has been involved in the NSW Ministry of Health Biostatistics Trainee program including participating in the interview selection panel, supervising placements and assessing the competencies of trainees at the end of their traineeship.
 His academic profile can be found here: Since 2018 he has been involved in the NSW Ministry of Health Biostatistics Trainee program.
 The traineeships are for three years and typically six trainees are recruited per year.
 His involvement in the program includes being on the interview selection panel, supervising placements and assessing the competencies of trainees at the end of their traineeship.

 Email: p.kelly@sydney.edu.au